 Upon successful completion of the course, students will be able to: identify special needs, learning styles and behavior; suggest various intervention approaches; implement, assess and evaluate these approaches; use different types of instruction within the classroom; be familiar with the regulations and prepare an IEP.

-Topics covered are: types of learning disabilities, behavior disorders, developmental disorders, IEP's (individualized education plans), principal intervention approaches, techniques associated with these approaches, the intellectual, physical, emotional, and external influences of successful intervention strategies, the factors that foster healthy development within intervention milieus, and the evaluation of selected approaches.
+Topics include: types of learning disabilities, behavior disorders, developmental disorders, IEP's (individualized education plans), principal intervention approaches, techniques associated with these approaches, the intellectual, physical, emotional, and external influences of successful intervention strategies, the factors that foster healthy development within intervention milieus, and the evaluation of selected approaches.